Data protection rules

-You create data access rules to specify what data to control and how to control it.
-A rule is enforced only when you include it in a published data protection policy.
+You create data protection rules to specify what data to control and how to control it.

-A data access rule consists of criteria that specify that data to control and an action that specifies how to prevent access to that data.
-This diagram shows the components of rules.
+A data protection rule consists of criteria that specify which data to control and an action that specifies how to prevent access to that data.
+This diagram shows the components of data protection rules.

 The criteria consists of one or more conditions.
-A condition consists of two or more terms or classifications that describe the contents of data or identify users and that are combined by operators:
+A condition consists of two or more items that describe the contents of data or identify users and that are combined by operators:

-- Attribute classifiers: The classification of a column that categorizes the content of the data, for example, customer number, date of birth, or city.
+- The classification of a column that categorizes the content of the data, for example, customer number, date of birth, or city.

-Classifier groups: Sets of similar attribute classifiers, for example, the Contact Details group contains all classifiers that describe addresses.
+- Sets of similar data classes, for example, the Contact Details group contains all classifiers that describe addresses.

-System terms: Categories of types of terms, for example, asset classification, , asset owner, asset tags, or user name.
+- Categories of types of terms, for example, asset classification, data classes, asset owner, asset tags, or user name.

 An action prevents catalog members from accessing the data specified by the conditions: